-Save time.
+- Save time.
 PDR usually takes a fraction of the time that takes place at a body shop.

-Preserve resale value.
+- Preserve resale value.
 Paint repairs are easily detectable when it comes time to sell or trade your car.
 Buyers often assume the damage was much worse than it really was.

-Better quality repair.
+- Better quality repair.
 With PDR there is no need to worry about paint mismatching or overspray.

-Environmentally safe.
+- Environmentally safe.
 With PDR there is no harmful paint dust and no harmful chemicals or solvents used.

-Approved by auto manufacturers and insurance companies.
+- Approved by auto manufacturers and insurance companies.

 PDR might seem like the perfect solution.
 But the thing is, it won’t work in every case.

+- Is the paint cracked or chipped?
 This is most often the only item that holds paintless dent removal back.

-Because hail damage is considered an act of nature most insurance plans cover 100% of the cost of PDR (less your normal deductible).
+Pro Auto Spa can fix most hail damage with the Paintless Dent Removal method.
+Because insurance companies consider most hail damage as an act of nature, most comprehensive plans cover 100% of the cost of PDR (less your normal deductible).